List of American supercentenarians: Gertrude Weaver

-Gertrude Weaver (née Gaines; July 4, 1898 – April 6, 2015) was an American supercentenarian who held the title of world's oldest living person for six days in 2015.
+Gertrude "Tonpon" Weaver (née Gaines; July 4, 1898 – April 6, 2015) was an American supercentenarian who held the title of world's oldest living person for six days in 2015.
 She gained the title after the death of Misao Okawa on April 1, 2015, and was succeeded by Jeralean Talley upon her death on April 6, 2015.
 Weaver became the oldest person in the United States at 114 years old on December 17, 2012.

 Gertrude Gaines was born on July 4, 1898, in Lafayette County, Arkansas to sharecroppers Charles and Ophelia Gaines.
 Gaines married Gennie Weaver (1898–1969), with whom she had four children, on July 18, 1915.
 Gertrude was outlived by her second son and third child, Joe, who died at 93 in 2018.
 Weaver worked as a domestic helper for her entire life.

-On July 4, 2014 (Weaver's 116th birthday), the mayor of Camden declared July 4 to be "Gertrude Day" in Weaver's honor.
-She died on April 6, 2015, of complications with pneumonia.
+On July 4, 2014, Weaver's 116th and final birthday, the mayor of Camden declared July 4 to be "Gertrude Day" in Weaver's honor.
+She died on April 6, 2015, of complications from aspiration pneumonia.

+Garland Adair

+Garland Adair (July 30, 1898 – December 11, 2009) was an American supercentenarian who, at the time of his death, was recognized as the oldest living man in the U.S. state of Texas.
+Born in Fannin County, Texas, he spent his early years working on family farmlands before pursuing commercial trades.
+Adair was a veteran of World War I, having served in the United States Army.
+Following his military discharge, he established a career as a mechanic and a storekeeper, operating his own business for several decades in East Texas.

+He married his wife, Inez, with whom he shared over 60 years of marriage until her passing.
+He reached supercentenarian status in July 2008 and was validated by both LongeviQuest and the Gerontology Research Group.
+Adair maintained relatively good health and lived in his own home until entering a care facility in his final years.
+He passed away in DeKalb, Texas, at the age of 111 years and 134 days.

+Hilliard Hudson

+Hilliard Hudson (February 23, 1899 – November 6, 2009) was an American supercentenarian who, at the time of his death, was the oldest living person in the U.S. state of Alabama and the third-oldest validated living man in the United States.
+Born in Crenshaw County, Alabama, Hudson spent the majority of his youth and adult life working as an agricultural sharecropper and later as an independent farmer.
+He was known within his community for his lifelong dedication to farming, continuing to tend to household gardens well after his 100th birthday.

+Hudson was married to his wife, Maggie, for over 70 years until her death in 1996.
+His status as a supercentenarian was validated by international demographic research organizations, which tracked his status as one of the last remaining American men born before the turn of the 20th century.
+He passed away peacefully at a healthcare facility in Luverne, Alabama, at the age of 110 years and 256 days.